IHB1-Foundation/creditcoin-cdp/ARCHITECTURE.md

   │
 VaultManager
   │
   ├─► 3.
-Sort vaults by collateral ratio (lowest first) │
+Order vaults by APR (lowest first)
+  │
   ├─► 4.
 For each vault (starting with riskiest):
   │     ├─► Skip if below MCR (liquidatable)